Bangladesh University of Engineering and Technology: Research programs

 For consultation and research the expertise at the university, its teachers and the laboratory facilities are available to other organizations of the country.
 A separate institution – Bureau of Research, Testing and Consultation (BRTC) has been formed to oversee these activities.

 The university undertakes research programs sponsored by outside organizations like United Nations Organizations, Commonwealth Foundation, European Union, University Grants Commission (Bangladesh), World Bank, Asian Development Bank, DfID, JICA etc.

 In the wake of the COVID-19 pandemic, BUET developed OxyJet, a cost-effective CPAP ventilator, which was approved by the Directorate General of Drug Administration (DGDA) in July 2021.

 Conferences and workshops

 BUET regularly organizes national and international conferences and workshops in its campus to enhance the research capabilities of its students and faculties.
 Among the conferences organized by BUET, following are notable:

+Clubs and organizations

+Political organization

+According to Ordinance 1962, all organizational politics have been banned in Bangladesh Engineering University.
+After a university student, Abrar Fahad was beaten to death by the BUET Chhatra League, the vice-chancellor of the university, Saiful Islam, banned all kinds of student politics and political organizations and their activities in the campus.

+According to the university ordinance, teacher politics has also been banned on the campus.